prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma.markdown

 <br/>

-## Section 4: The Performance of Power: Manufacturing Consent
+## The Performance of Power: Manufacturing Consent

 This entire political-economic system is held together by a carefully constructed psychological performance.
 The goal is to transform the leader from a "public servant" into a revered "Big Boss," making the public accept and even celebrate their own subjugation.